Pilot & Feasibility Program

 The NORC funds 1-year grants up to $20,000.
 The actual amount of the award and number of awards made will depend upon the quality of the proposals received and the availability of funding.
 Expenditures may begin at any time after the project’s start date (April 1st); however, the entire award should be expended within one year of receipt.
 Renewal for a second year of funding is possible for meritorious projects that have made appropriate progress during the first year.
 P&F funding is not intended for the extension of projects for which it would be appropriate to submit a research project grant application.
 Funds are also not intended to support or supplement ongoing research projects.

-Application Package: Applicants are required to use the NIH PHS 398 grant forms where appropriate.
-Proposals must be single-spaced and use an approved 11 point, NIH font type (Arial, Helvetica, Palatino or Georgia).
+Applicants are required to use the NIH PHS 398 grant forms where appropriate.
+Proposals must be five pages, single-spaced and use an approved 11 point, NIH font type (Arial, Helvetica, Palatino or Georgia).
 A complete application package should include the following items:

 Kyle Burger, RD, MPH, PhD